About Rural Oklahoma Birth & Wellness Initiative

 We Build Leadership

-Leadership is grown from within.
-Many of our doulas and partners are also nurses, mental health providers, nonprofit leaders, and community advocates.
+Many of our doulas and partners are also nurses, mental health professionals, nonprofit leaders, and community advocates.
 We support leadership development within our programs so those closest to the work continue shaping solutions, training others, and guiding systems change.

 We Build Systems That Last